mesutoezdil/mesutoezdil/README.md

 ### Hi there 👋

-🌱 I’m currently learning React.js and (Advanced) JavaScript
+🌱 I’m currently learning DevSecOps tools and features

 ⚡ The fact is I am who I am..

 <img align="right" alt="Coding" width="1200" src="https://mir-s3-cdn-cf.behance.net/project_modules/disp/59303763700641.5ab98ff858d38.gif">

 # **About Me**
-I am a software developer based in Germany.
-I primarily work in JavaScript, though I am willing to learn other languages if needed.
-For the library, I use React.js.
-Aside from my software journey, I enjoy reading a book.
-I am quite passionate about community building, helping out in multiple communities while also maintaining my own.
+Always aiming to learn new things in my life, I am passionate about developing in DevSecOps.
+One of those people who are fascinated by the world that the internet and the digital world is taking us to.
+I got my first education in Information Security and Systems and started my career, then I worked for a while.
+I am a determined and patient rubberneck and at the same time meticulous and ambitious in my work!

 <details>
           <summary>Click to expand!</summary>

           My Journey

 Even though I was in a pretty stable financial situation right after the pandemic, I decided to pursue a new adventure.
-My plan was actually to apply my previous knowledge of Information Security and Systems to its relationship with Web Development.
-Then I suddenly found myself writing code.
-I searched up "learn to code for free" and came across freeCodeCamp, where I signed up and started the curriculum.
-While this was just intended to be a hobby, and I was considering a career in human resources, I ended up diving in full force.
-Within about 6 months I had completed the entire freeCodeCamp curriculum.
-Finding a strong love for this work, I continued to branch out. freeCodeCamp had taught me the basics of the MERN stack.
-I fell in love, and now use JavaScript on all of my projects.
+My plan was actually to apply my previous knowledge of Information Security and Systems to its relationship with Cloud technology.
+Then I suddenly found myself writing in cloud.

 </details>